MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 You have the option to enable or disable BCDR (Business Continuity and Disaster Recovery) for a specific capacity through the Capacity Admin Portal.
 If your capacity has BCDR activated, your data is duplicated and stored in two different geographic regions, making it geo-redundant.
 The choice of the secondary region is determined by Azure's standard region pairings and cannot be modified.

-In the event of a catastrophe that renders the primary data center inaccessible, you can access your data from the secondary region using OneLake's APIs through the global endpoint.
-Since data replication to the secondary region occurs asynchronously, any data that wasn't copied at the time of the disaster will be permanently lost.
-Following a failover, the new primary data center will only have local redundancy.
+If a catastrophe makes the main data center unreachable, you can use OneLake's APIs through the global endpoint to access your data in the secondary region.
+Data replication to the secondary region is asynchronous, so any data not copied during the disaster will be lost.
+After a failover, the new primary data center will have local redundancy only.

 For a comprehensive understanding of the end-to-end experience, please consult the Fabric BCDR documentation.